This roundup of things to do in Luxembourg City was created in collaboration with Visit Luxmbourg, who graciously hosted me on this trip.

 Luxembourg City’s new tiny “City Shuttle” totes passengers 15 at a time, chugging along the Pfaffenthal District in a fully automated fashion.

 This groundbreaking pilot project was introduced on September 20, 2018 and will run for 6 months (after which they’ll assess how to best use their robo-bus).
-If you think I’m joking, here’s a news article about it!
+If you think I’m joking, here’s more info.

 6. Enjoy a scenic walk around the Lower Town, Grund